Gregg Easton: Television Journalism

 While at university, Easton began a change of media direction becoming involved in television journalism with stints at Southern Cross News and then WIN News for several years.

 He had a short-lived return to radio in 2016 accepting a position with Grant Broadcasters before choosing to leave later that year.
 In the years since he continues to work as a digital content and media manager.

-In 2020 he also successfully launched his popular rock music streaming App - ROQ FM.
+In 2020, Easton also successfully launched his popular rock music streaming App - ROQ FM.

-Motor Racing
+Motor racing

 Easton grew up riding mini bikes and then motocross from an early age and was a regular attendee at Sydney's former Amaroo Park Raceway.
 He moved to car racing in the late 1980s competing in Sports Sedans.
 While working for the Gold Coast's 90.9 Sea FM, Easton used his motor racing knowledge and experience as a commentator for the Gold Coast's Indy Car Race from its inaugural year in 1991 through to 1994.

 A dream offer to co-drive a Group A Toyota Corolla in 1992 Sandown 500 followed by the Bathurst 1000 saw Easton compete in the.
 After purchasing the Corolla the following year, he established Easton Motor Sport, overseeing his own Group A motor-racing team throughout the year, including an entry in the 1993 Bathurst 1000.
 Expansion of his racing commitments though began to put pressure on his employment with Brisbane radio station 4KQ, who despite the publicity it attracted for the station, had no interest in supporting his motor racing involvement, and he eventually left the station.

 In 1994, the Australian Touring Car Championship became an exclusive V8 Category and Easton Motor Sport entered a V8 Commodore for that year's Bathurst 1000.
 It was his last Bathurst 1000, as from the following year onwards he re-focused on his full-time media career.

-In 2000 he participated as a driver at a motor-racing event, at Tasmania's Symmons Plains Raceway.
+In 2000, Easton participated as a driver at a motor-racing event, at Tasmania's Symmons Plains Raceway.